 Periodontal disease is caused by the buildup of plaque and tartar created by oral bacteria.
 If left unchecked, either by a lack of daily dental care, regular visits to your dentist, or both, tartar works its way beneath the gums.
 This irritates the tissue, leading to reddened and bleeding gums.
 If your gums bleed during flossing or brushing, this is not normal.
 You have some form of gum disease, either gingivitis or periodontitis.

 At this stage, the pockets formed around the teeth by the gums are starting to expand due to inflammation of the tissues.
 With a tiny dental probe, your dentist carefully determines the size of the sulcus, or space, between each tooth and the gum tissue.
-Ideally, Dr. Steele will find a depth of three millimeters or less.
+Ideally, our dentists will find a depth of three millimeters or less.
 When the sulcus is greater than three millimeters, plaque has created space for irritation, infection, and further complications.
 Bone loss from the sockets has not yet begun.

 When the disease has advanced to periodontitis, space between the teeth and gums is excessive, due to prolonged exposure to plaque and tartar.
 The gums bleed easily.
 Bone loss is present.
 Specialized treatment may be avoidable with prompt treatment of the problem.